In Milan Cortina 2026, Finland dresses Luhta

 Ufficio Stampa

-The uniforms that the Finnish Olympic and Paralympic teams will wear at the Olympic opening ceremony were unveiled at an international fashion show in Milan a few days before the start.
+The uniforms that the Finnish Olympic and Paralympic teams will wear at the opening ceremony of the Olympics were unveiled at an international fashion show in Milan a few days before the start.

 The host of the fashion show was, of course, the city of Milan, which is globally recognized as the capital of fashion.
 A unique and exclusive event that the International Olympic Committee organized for the first time to kick off a tradition in which sports and fashion meet in a new way.
 An initiative that aims to bring the Olympic movement closer to a new audience through an experiential and visual presentation.

-Approximately 20 nations participated in the fashion show, including leading winter sports countries and among them Finland.
+The fashion show was attended by some 20 nations, including leading winter sports countries and among them Finland.

 You may also like...